 Hip pain is often the result of faulty function of muscles and movement.
 It is reversible with Hanna Somatic Education.

-To begin to learn Somatic Exercises that will reverse hip pain, improve body awareness, muscle control and coordination, and improve flexibility, buy my DVD.
+To begin to learn Somatic Exercises that will reverse hip pain, improve body awareness, muscle control and coordination, and improve flexibility, check out my Pain Relief Through Movement DVD.
 You’ll be glad you did.